Mastodon

 • Your post cannot be boosted, except by yourself.

-To effectively publish private (followers-only) posts, you must lock your account–otherwise, anyone could follow you to view older posts.
+To effectively publish followers-only posts, you must disable the “Automatically accept new followers” option – otherwise anyone could follow you to view older posts.

-Please mind that post privacy on Mastodon is per-post, rather than account-wide, and as such there is no way to make past public posts private.
+Please mind that post privacy on Mastodon is per-post, rather than account-wide.
+There is no way to make past public posts private.

 Send your post only to mentioned users.